Skip to main content

 "customerId":"Cust-1232131"

-"customerLegitimation": 10 // Customer suspected, but not certain
+"customerLegitimation": 10 // Customer is suspected, but not certain

-"customerLegitimationMessage": "Customer has mentioned the correct contract number, but the name does not match"
+"customerLegitimationMessage": "Customer has stated the correct contract number, but the name does not match"

 }